Bum Bright: Dallas Cowboys owner

-In 1984, Bright (along with 11 limited business partners, including Craig Hall) purchased the Dallas Cowboys NFL franchise from Clint Murchison, Jr. for $85 million.
+On March 19, 1984, Bright (along with 11 limited business partners, including Craig Hall) purchased the Dallas Cowboys NFL franchise from Clint Murchison, Jr. for $85 million.
+Like Murchison, Bright was a mostly hands-off owner; he largely left the Cowboys in the hands of president and general manager Tex Schramm.

-The Cowboys made the playoffs in his first season as owner, losing to the Los Angeles Rams in the first round and finishing with a 10–6 record.
+In his first season as owner, the Cowboys finished with a record of 9–7 and missed the playoffs.
+The following year, the team went 10–6 and made the playoffs, losing to the Los Angeles Rams in the first round.
 The team's performance declined over the next three seasons, posting records of 7–9, 7–8, and 3–13.

-After suffering financial losses, including an estimated $29 million in the 1988 collapse of First Republic Bank Corporation, Bright sold the franchise to Jerry Jones in 1989 for $140 million.
+In the late 1980s, Bright suffered massive financial losses, including an estimated $29 million in the 1988 collapse of First Republic Bank Corporation.
+With most of the rest of his money tied up in the Cowboys, Bright sold the franchise to Jerry Jones in 1989 for $140 million.
 Jones made many changes to the team, including firing longtime head coach Tom Landry, the only head coach of the team up to that time.
-Later, Bright claimed that he wanted to fire Landry himself as early as 1987, but general manager Tex Schramm claimed he didn't have a successor in place yet.
+Later, Bright claimed that he wanted to fire Landry himself as early as 1987, but Schramm claimed he didn't have a successor in place yet.
 In 2016, Jones revealed that Bright offered to fire Landry before Jones introduced himself as the Cowboys' new owner.
 According to Jones, Bright knew Jones would almost certainly be pilloried by the media and fan base if he fired Landry, and wanted to relieve Jones of the pressure by making the decision himself.
 However, Jones declined the offer, wanting to tell Landry himself that he was being let go.